RobertBroersma/beanheads/README.md

 ---

 # License
 I have made Big Heads icons available for you to incorporate into your products under the MIT License.
-Feel free to remix and re-share.
-Id'd love attribution, but it's not required.
+Feel free to remix and re-share for personal or commercial use.
+I'd love attribution, but it's not required.
 The only thing I ask is that you not re-sell these icons.